-PEM provides the SQL Profiler component to assist in both locating and optimizing poorly-running SQL code.
+SQL Profiler allows a database superuser to locate and optimize poorly-running SQL code.
 Users of Microsoft SQL Server’s Profiler will find PEM’s SQL Profiler very similar in operation and capabilities.
 SQL Profiler is installed with each Advanced Server instance; if you are using PostgreSQL, you must download the SQL Profiler installer, and install the SQL Profiler product into each managed database instance you wish to profile.

 For each database monitored by SQL Profiler, you must:

 - Edit the postgresql.conf file; you must include the SQL Profiler library in the shared_preload_libraries configuration parameter.

 - For Linux installations, the parameter value should include: